Vauxhall Insignia Common Problems and Solutions

 Solution:

-Check the rear front lower arm bracket.
-This will probably be worn out and will need to be replaced.
-You'll also need to look for a replacement bearing for both sides, which you'll be able to buy directly from us.
-As with any suspension issues, don't forget to check how your tyres might have been affected.
-They may have lost pressure or been pushed out of balance.
+Check the rear lower arm bracket at the front; it is likely worn out and needs replacing.
+You should also look for replacement bearings for both sides, which you can purchase directly from us.
+As with any suspension issues, don't forget to inspect how your tyres might have been affected—they may have lost pressure or have been pushed out of balance.

 Difficulty level